Lachin-Khankendi road: Russian peacekeepers’ vehicles move freely through protest area | News.az

 Lachin-Khankendi road: Russian peacekeepers’ vehicles move freely through protest area

-Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road, News.Az reports.

-Peaceful protesters on Thursday ensured the free passage of three supply vehicles, two passenger cars and an ambulance of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Thursday ensured the free passage of three trucks and one passenger car of Russian peacekeepers along the Lachin-Khankendi road.